Maty Mauk: 2012 season

-Mauk was redshirted during his first season and did not play in any games.
+Mauk was redshirted during his first season at the University of Missouri and did not play in any games.

 2013 season

 Throughout the offseason, Mauk competed for the Tigers' starting quarterback job but was ultimately named the backup to returning starter James Franklin.

 Mauk played sparingly to begin the 2013 season until Franklin left the Tigers' game against Georgia with a shoulder injury.
 Mauk entered the game with Missouri leading 28–26 in the fourth quarter and ultimately helped lead them to a 41–26 victory.

 Mauk made his first career start in place of the injured Franklin the following week against Florida, leading the Tigers to a 36–17 victory and earning Southeastern Conference Freshman Player of the Week honors.
 He earned the honor again on November 4 after leading Mizzou to a 31–3 win over Tennessee.
 Mauk passed for three touchdowns and ran for another in the Tigers' victory.

 2014 season

 Mauk and the Tigers passing game came into 2014 with considerable hype, despite the loss of the previous year's three leading receivers.
 And through three games, that hype seemed to be coming to fruition, but problems arose in a close win over South Carolina and came to a climax a week later in an abysmal shutout at the hands of Georgia where Mauk completed just 9 of 21 pass attempts for 97 yards and four interceptions.
 Following the Georgia game Mauk and the Tigers rebounded and finished 11–3 winning the SEC East for the second consecutive year along with the Citrus Bowl against Minnesota.